dw-innovation/kid2-spot-frontend/src/content/tutorials/6-Collaboration.md

 order: 6
 ---

 SPOT is not perfect, and perfection is not our goal.
-Our aim is to provide a tool that significantly simplifies location verification and helps your research.
+Our aim is to provide you with a tool that significantly simplifies location verification and helps your research.
 It can be used to verify the locations of images and videos, and to conduct location research.

 Collaboration and transparency is at the heart of our development process, and with your support, we believe we can make SPOT even better.

-**Bugs**
+**Reporting bugs**

-If you notice any inconsistencies or bugs, such as the map not loading properly, incorrect results, or missing entities, please inform us.
+If you notice any inconsistencies or bugs, such as the map not loading properly, incorrect results, or missing entities, please let us know via hey@findthatspot.io.

-**Weaknesses**
+**Pointing out weaknesses**

 What can we do to improve the system?
-Any idea is weclome and will be carefully looked at and discussed in our team.
+Any idea is weclome and will be carefully considered and discussed by our team.

 **Feedback**